On the asymptotic magnitude of subsets of Euclidean space: The magnitude of finite and positive definite metric spaces

 The magnitude $|X_d|$ is easy to calculate and there are many ways to do that.
 As the space is symmetric, Speyer's formula, Theorem~\ref{Thm:SpeyersFormula}, can be applied to show that the magnitude is $2/(1+e^{-d})$, which clearly tends to $2$ as $d$ tends to infinity.
 This can be rewritten as

 which is in the form given above: it is the magnitude of the set of points plus some term which is asymptotically zero as $d\to\infty$.

 The general case of $n$ points requires a little analysis.
-The first thing to do is to show that a finite metric space has a well-defined magnitude provided that the points are ``sufficiently separated''. \begin{thm} If $X$ is a finite metric space with $n$ points such that the distance between each pair of distinct points is greater than $\ln(n-1)$ then $X$ has a well-defined magnitude. \end{thm} Note that whilst the bound only makes sense for $n\ge 2$, the condition is satisfied vacuously when $n$ is $0$ or $1$. \begin{proof} Firstly, $0$- and $1$-point spaces have cardinality $0$ and $1$ respectively, so we may assume that $n\ge 2$.
+The first thing to do is to show that a finite metric space has a well-defined magnitude provided that the points are ``sufficiently separated''. \begin{thm} If $X$ is a finite metric space with $n$ points such that the distance between each pair of distinct points is greater than $\ln(n-1)$ then $X$ has a well-defined magnitude. \end{thm} Note that whilst the bound only makes sense for $n\ge 2$, the condition is satisfied vacuously when $n$ is $0$ or $1$.

+It was pointed out by the referee that this result is a consequence of the Levy-Desplanques Theorem~\cite[Theorem~6.1.10]{HornJohnson:MatrixAnalysis}, and that indeed the proof below can be generalized to give a proof of the Levy-Desplanques Theorem. \begin{proof} Firstly, $0$- and $1$-point spaces have magnitude $0$ and $1$ respectively, so we may assume that $n\ge 2$.
 We wish to show that if $d(x,x')\ge \ln(n-1)$ for all $x\ne x'$ then the exponentiated distance matrix $Z$ is invertible, so it suffices to show that if $Z$ is an $n \times n$ real matrix with $Z_{ii} = 1$ for all $i$ and $0 \leq Z_{ij} < 1/(n - 1)$ for all $i \neq j$ then $Z$ is invertible.
-In fact we show that $Z$ is positive-definite: ${x}^\text{t} Z{x} \geq 0$ for all ${x} \in \R^n$, with equality if and only if ${x} = 0$.
+In fact we show that $Z$ is positive definite: ${x}^\text{t} Z{x} \geq 0$ for all ${x} \in \R^n$, with equality if and only if ${x} = 0$.
 Indeed,

 If ${x}^\text{t} Z{x} = 0$ then all of the inequalities must be equalities and so $|x_1| = \dots = |x_n| = \alpha$, say.
 However, as there is the \emph{strict} inequality $Z_{ij} < 1/(n - 1)$ it must be that $\alpha = 0$.
 Thus $Z$ is positive definite and hence invertible, as required. \end{proof} By the above theorem, if $X$ is a finite metric space, then for $t\in \R$ sufficiently large, the scaled-up version of $X$ has a well-defined magnitude $|tX|$, so it makes sense to talk of the asymptotic behaviour of $|tX|$ even if the magnitude of $X$ itself is not defined.
 The fundamental result can now be stated. \begin{thm} If $X$ is a finite metric space with $n$ points then $|tX|\to n$ as $t\to \infty$. \end{thm} \begin{proof} Let $\mathcal{M}_n$ be the space of real $n \times n$ matrices.
 On the subspace $\GL_n(\R)$ of \emph{invertible} matrices, define the real-valued function $f$ by